smithy-lang/smithy/docs/source/1.0/spec/core/lexical-structure.rst

 .. note::

-    Documentation comments are just syntactic sugar for applying the :ref:`documentation-trait`.
+    Documentation comments are syntactic sugar equivalent to applying the :ref:`documentation-trait`.

 The following Smithy IDL example,